coderjonny/dotfiles/README.md

 # dotfiles
 ==========

-converting into a neovim user. coming from janus. a few plugins added like `ale`. a few janus plugins removed like `syntastic`
+Converted into a neovim user.

+Plugin manager used: Vim-Plug

 ## Setup
-run `./setup.sh` to get started
+run `./setup.sh` to get started for macOs